 The fishery has a team of Fully Qualified Professional Angling Coaches if required, since they take pride in the welfare of their fish.
 Castle Loch and the P.A.A.
 Scotland, Barony Angling Academy has taken the lead with coaching clients with special needs.

 Castle Loch is approximately two hundred acres and is based in South West Scotland in very pleasant surroundings.

 7lb’s is the average size of fish in the Castle Loch and you have a good chance of a double figure specimen.

 Tench in excess of 10lbs (a new Scottish record) have been caught, so it’s not just bream that make Castle Loch special and 7lbs specimens are quite common.
 Also reaching specimen proportions are roach, perch and pike at 30lb.

-There are specimen carp at 45lb a Scottish record.
+There are specimen carp at 28lb 4oz a new Scottish record.
 Mostly the carp are over 20lbs.
 It is not easy water for catching carp but definitely worth the long day when you do catch one.